allthingstalk/device-types/OfficeSense/Comfort v2/README.md

 > Example: A value of `720` means the heartbeat interval is set to 720 minutes (= 12 hours).

 ## Forced LoRaWAN Rejoin Counter
+> **NOTE: The value can only be in increments of 100, with everything else being rounded.
+Sending a value of `17235` will be rounded to `17200` and the device will return the same rounded value.**

 Besides the heartbeat, the device will also try to rejoin the network after a certain amount of uplink messages have been sent.
 This is to periodically refresh the LoRaWAN session credentials to increase security.
 > Example: A value of `2000` means the device will perform a new join request (and get new encryption keys) after 2000 uplink messages.

 ## Hardware Version
 The Firmware Build Timestamp is generated when the firmware file is compiled.
 Together with the software